Essays

 Others may be expecting a formal academic essay, also called a thesis-and-support paper, organized with an introduction, body, and conclusion that includes the following parts:

-a concluding paragraph which sums up the proof and restates the thesis.
+• Concluding paragraph, which sums up the proof and restates the thesis.

-body paragraphs which contain proof, also called supporting ideas, of the thesis statement
+• Body paragraphs which contain proof, also called supporting ideas, of the thesis statement.

 While some instructors may have slight variations about formal academic essay organization, you won’t have a problem if your paper has the following three components: